 Need a little sunshine this winter?
-Hit the produce department right now.
-This is the best time of year to buy oranges and winter citrus, and every variety is at its peak.
+Hit the produce department right now—it’s the best time of year to buy oranges, with all the winter citrus is at its peak.

 Citrus fruits brighten up your winter salads, soups, alcohol-free beverages, and pretty much whatever you’re making.
 Plus, citrus packs powerful health benefits, beyond its well-known boatload of vitamin C.